GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 # Benefits
 Using labels offers a lot of flexibility.
 For example, if you have additional VMs that you would like to start/stop on an existing schedule, then all you need is to apply the same label to them.

-The architecture is Figure 1 is very flexible.
 You can create different schedules for different labels.
 You can also use different pub/sub topics for different schedules or labels.

 # How to use this (example)
 Let’s say you want to start and stop **development** VMs in zone **europe-west1-b**.
 Here are the main steps to follow: